madkins23/go-serial/README.md

 The early problems seem to have been attempts to overly generalize the solution.
-Various serializers are different enough that making them all "work the same" results in a lot of extra data conversion or duplicate parsing.
+Various serializers are different enough that making them all "work the same" (i.e. by converting all types though the nested `map[string]{interface}` and array structure) results in a lot of extra data conversion or duplicate parsing.

 The current solution is different for the various serializers.
 On the plus side the code is much simpler and results in less data conversions.
-On the minus side it won't be possible to
+On the minus side it is necessary to plan for and use wrapper objects.
-(for example) just unplug JSON and plug in YAML without a lot of work, but then, is it _ever_ simple to change data platforms?

 Anyone wishing to trace the evolution of the code:
 * it started in [`go-utils/typeutils`](https://github.com/madkins23/go-utils),